 The King rode tall in movies where he played cowboys and/or Indians.

-Elvis Presley passed away 40 years ago this week — August 16, 1977, to be precise — at the absurdly young age of 41.
+Elvis Presley passed away 46 years ago this week — August 16, 1977, to be precise — at the absurdly young age of 42.
 But at Cowboys & Indians, we prefer to celebrate lives rather than mourn deaths.
-And so, with that in mind, we cranked up the VCR to take another look at four movies in which The King ruled as either a Wild West protagonist or a rodeo star.
+And so, with that in mind, we took another look at four movies — each one available on various streaming platforms — in which The King ruled as either a Wild West protagonist or a rodeo star.

 Elvis made a promising movie debut in director Robert D. Webb’s post-Civil War western as Clint Reno, a Texas homesteader who marries his brother’s sweetheart (Debra Paget) after receiving reports that his sibling, Vance Reno, was killed while fighting for the Confederacy.
 Unfortunately, Clint discovers those reports were greatly exaggerated when Vance (Richard Egan) comes marching home.
 Even more unfortunately, while Vance nobly struggles to accept the loss of his love, Clint is driven to extremes by jealousy.
 Nothing good comes of this.
 Egan is the top-billed star here, but Elvis is the one who drew hordes of young fans to the box-office.
 And when many of those young fans objected to the death of their idol’s character after viewing the film at preview screenings, the filmmakers superimposed a shot of Elvis strumming his guitar and singing the title song over the final graveside scene.